Shakti Mohan

-Shakti Mohan is an Indian dancer, choreographer and television personality.
+Shakti Mohan (born 12 October 1985) is an Indian dancer, choreographer and television personality.
 She is the winner of Zee TV's dance reality show Dance India Dance 2.
 Mohan has been a judge and captain of Indian reality show Dance Plus since its inception.

 Career

 Following her victory in the second season of Dance India Dance, Shakti produced dance-themed calendars for 2012 and 2013.
 She was cast in the fictional dance based teen series Dil Dosti Dance (2011) as main lead character.
 In 2012, she collaborated with the composer Mohammed Fairouz on a BBC-sponsored dance project in New York City.
 In 2013, Mohan launched a YouTube channel with dance instruction videos.
 She was also a contestant and finalist on Jhalak Dikhhla Jaa (2014).

 She then became the judge and mentor in the dance competition reality show Dance Plus for Seasons 1–4 and also judged the show Dance Singapore Dance.
 Her first song as a choreographer in Bollywood is "Nainowale Ne" in the movie Padmaavat.
 In 2020, Shakti choreographed a song for Ranbir Kapoor in the film Shamshera directed by Karan Malhotra.
 The film was released in July 2022.
 Shakti has also been a part of a L’Oréal Paris campaign in 2020.

 She has appeared in the music videos Kamli (2013), Akh Lad Jaave Nritya Jam (2018), Kanha Re (2018), Aakhri Baar (2019), ‘The Chamiya Song’ (2019) and ‘Saaton Janam’ (2020).

 Shakti Mohan, with her brand NrityaShakti for dance production, has produced two webshows on YouTube named Break A Leg Season 1 and 2.
 She is the younger sister of the singer Neeti Mohan and elder sister of the dancer and actress Mukti Mohan, also produced a dance music video with her sisters.